Empowering youth to partner with their community to create economic and environmental vitality through hands-on learning

 - How did YES! begin?

 - Program Partners

 YES! is a team-oriented youth program that uses hands-on, experiential learning and energy action projects to address energy opportunities and issues in rural Minnesota communities.
 Students are the energy of the YES! program.
-YES! teams are student groups representing schools or communities in grades 8 through 12, guided by local, adult coaches.
+YES! teams are student groups representing schools or communities in grades 7 through 12, guided by local, adult coaches.
 Since 2007, the program has engaged more than 1,500 youth.
 These youth have worked with over 1,390 businesses and organizations to accomplish their projects.
-These projects have impacted 83,630 community members and has impacted more than 30,000 additional students.
+These projects have impacted 83,630 community members and more than 39,000 additional students.

 - Engage youth and empower them to take positive action in their communities

 - Develop leadership, community-building, and problem-solving skills